dipeshshahgit/valet-parking-dipeshshah/README.md

 Reject
 CarLot3 6

-4. To run program agains another sample file you can run the script as follows, where 2nd parameter is desired filename
+4. To run program with another sample file you can run the script as follows, where 2nd parameter is desired filename

 ./run-program.sh <file-path>
 ./run-program.sh src/test/resources/input-big-3.txt